This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 No. Only Walmart stores with an Auto Care Center offer rotations.
 Roughly 2,500 of the 4,600 US Walmart stores have a service bay.
 Use the Walmart store locator and filter for Auto Care Center to confirm before driving over.

-Effectively, yes.
-The labor at $2.50 per tire barely covers the wage and overhead.
-Walmart prices rotations as a foot-traffic driver to sell other Auto Care services (balance, batteries, wiper blades) and to pull customers into the main store.
-That is why the price has held flat for years.
+Largely, yes.
+Even at $5.00 per tire the labor barely covers the wage and overhead.
+Walmart prices rotations as a foot-traffic driver to sell other Auto Care services (balance packages, batteries, wiper blades) and to pull customers into the main store.
+The rate did move up from the long-running $2.50 per tire that older guides still cite.

 Can I get a tire rotation at Walmart without buying anything else?